 Are you a creative, inquisitive, analytical and detail-oriented person?
-Are you fascinated by how machines work?
-Are you interested in baseline and renewable energy?
+Fascinated by how machines work?
+Interested in baseline and renewable energy?
 Then you should pursue a Bachelor of Science degree in Mechanical and Energy Engineering at the University of North Texas.
 This degree prepares you for a career in:

 Our innovative curriculum combines the fundamentals of mechanical engineering with broad specializations related to energy, manufacturing and design.
 The degree program is accredited by ABET (415 N. Charles St.; Baltimore, Md.
-21201; telephone 410-347- 7700).
-This distinction means it meets or exceeds high standards of excellence in education.
+21201; telephone 410-347-7700).
+This distinction means the program meets or exceeds high standards of excellence in education.

-We support top-ranked research laboratories that offer abundant possibilities for study and research.
+We support top-ranked research laboratories offering abundant possibilities for study and research.
+These opportunities will enrich your academic experience and enhance your career readiness.
 Working closely with faculty members, you may investigate new technologies for:

-The department operates the Zero Energy Research Laboratory, a unique facility where students and researchers study the next generations of sustainable and renewable energy technologies.
-Itís the only facility of its kind in the state.
+Outstanding research facilities and student support The department operates the Zero Energy Laboratory, a living and working facility designed to test emerging, sustainable technologies and materials to achieve a net-zero consumption of energy in buildings.
+It's the only facility of its kind in the state.
 The department also operates the:

-Located 4.5 miles north of the main campus and serviced by a free shuttle, Discovery Park houses the College of Engineering and the mechanical and energy engineering department.
+Located 4 miles north of the main campus and serviced by a free shuttle, Discovery Park houses the College of Engineering and the Department of Mechanical and Energy Engineering.
 The 300-acre research facility pulls together academic laboratories, offices and classrooms to maximize the potential for creativity, collaboration and technology innovation.

 Our students prepare for engineering careers that solve societal problems, advance technology and improve the quality of life for people everywhere.

-During your first year of study, youíll take preparatory courses in mathematics and the basic sciences, including physics, computer science and chemistry.
+During your first year of study, you'll take preparatory courses in math and the basic sciences, including physics, computer science and chemistry.
 Your required engineering courses will focus on areas such as:

-As you progress toward your degree, youíll choose from a variety of technical electives that provide an in-depth knowledge of a specific engineering subject.
-As a senior, youíll complete the departmentís unique senior design program.
-The program allows you to design a project that solves a real-world issue.
+As you progress toward your degree, you'll choose from a variety of technical electives that provide an in-depth knowledge of a specific engineering subject.
+As a senior, you'll complete the department's unique senior design program, which allows you to design a project that solves a real- world issue.

 The Career Center, Learning Center and professional academic advisors are among the many valuable resources available to you at UNT.
 The Career Center can provide advice about internships, future employment opportunities and getting hands-on experience in your major.
 The Learning Center offers workshops on speed reading, study skills and time management.
 Academic advisors will help you plan your class schedule each semester.